LearnersGuild/learning-os/game/terrain-architecture.md

 ## Challenge Types

-Challenges can either be Sprints, Projects, or Drills.
+Challenges can either be Projects, or Drills.

-### Sprints
+### Project

-Sprints are the most time-intensive challenges.
+Projects are the most time-intensive challenges and almost always require a deliverable.
 They may span multiple days or weeks.
-Sprints tend to be for groups, but can also be for pairs or solo.

-Most sprints will have a set of specifications defined that sprint must adhere to.
+Most Projects will have a set of specifications defined that project must adhere to.
 Some will be very open-ended, letting learners choose their own objectives based on a prompt or within a certain theme.

-Example: "Build a Shopify clone that meets these user stories.", "Use a database you've never worked with to create whatever you want."
+Example: "Build a Shopify clone that meets these user stories.", "Use a database you've never worked with to create whatever you want.", "Write a Sudoku Solver"

-### Project

-Projects are smaller than sprints.
 They can usually be accomplished within 1 day.
-Projects tend to be for pairs, but can also be solo or group projects.
+Projects tend to be for groups or pairs, but can also be solo.

-Example: "Write a Sudoku Solver"

 ### Drill